-- (1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors, not being within the knowledge of the Corporation, has been obtained from SEDI at www.sedi.ca. - (2) For further information concerning the Corporation's DSU Plan (as defined below), see "Director Meeting and Compensation Deferred Share Unit Plan". - (3) Based on the December 31, 2021 New York Stock Exchange ("NYSE") closing price of \$45.09 per Common Share. - (4) See page 23 for more information on the Corporation's director share ownership requirements.
-Directors that are not officers or employees of the Corporation or its subsidiaries have until five years from the date they join the Board or December 31, 2025, whichever is later, to comply with director share ownership requirements. - (5) Ms. Connolly Keady was appointed as a director effective October 13, 2021 - (6) Under the terms of the director share ownership policy, Ms Keady and Ms. Raw are not yet required to have met the applicable threshold and therefore are considered to be in compliance with the director share ownership policy. - (7) Ms. Raw was appointed as a director effective January 1, 2022.
+- (1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors, not being within the knowledge of the Corporation, has been obtained from SEDI at www.sedi.ca. - (2) For further information concerning the Corporation's DSU Plan (as defined below), see "Director Meeting and Compensation Deferred Share Unit Plan". - (3) Based on the February 28, 2023 New York Stock Exchange ("NYSE") closing price of \$34.71 per Common Share. - (4) See page 24 for more information on the Corporation's director share ownership requirements.
+Directors that are not officers or employees of the Corporation or its subsidiaries have until five years from the date they join the Board or December 31, 2025, whichever is later, to comply with director share ownership requirements. - (5) Under the terms of the director share ownership policy, Mr. Dewhurst, Ms Keady and Ms. Raw are not yet required to have met the applicable threshold and therefore are considered to be in compliance with the director share ownership policy. - (6) Mr. George was appointed as a director effective June 30, 2022